-Details of the Investment Manager's agreement and fees are set out in Note 6 to the financial statements on page 68.
+Details of the Investment Manager's agreement and fees are set out in Note 6 to the financial statements.

 The Board keeps the performance of the Investment Manager under continual review.
-The Company's Management Engagement Committee undertook its annual appraisal of the manager during the year under review on 20 February 2018.
+The Company's Management Engagement Committee undertook its annual appraisal of the Investment Manager during the year under review on 21 February 2019.
 The Management Engagement Committee recommended to the Board that the appointments of all the Company's third-party service providers continue.
 It was felt that their appointment was in the best interests of the shareholders as the Investment Manager had performed in line with expectations and the Board is of the opinion that the continuing appointment of the Investment Manager on the terms agreed is in the interests of the Company's shareholders as a whole.